- UI Design

 Findings

-Users felt like they spent too much time in the current EHB filling out applications not from policy or program complexity, but because the system didn’t break things down into smaller steps or save people’s work.
+Users felt like they spent too much time in the current EHB filling out applications because the system didn’t break things down into smaller steps.

 Ideation